wp-plugins/custom-content-type-manager/readme.txt

 * Allow "list" fields (questionably architecturally) -- e.g. you define a custom field that's a media type, if you check a box specifying that it's a list, it would allow you to add multiple instances of that field to your post.
 That's a lot trickier than what I'm doing now, but I think my architecture is sensible enough to support it.
 Those data patterns start looking a lot like taxonomies though, so it's gonna require rock-solid explanations to avoid confusing users.
 * Supply more template functions, perhaps via a static class, e.g. CCTM::image('move_poster'); It might also be possible to spin this off to function names that are more familiar to WP template authors, e.g. "CCTM::the_movie_poster()".
 See includes/functions.php for some functions in development.
 * Archive Support: optionally define whether a content type shows up in the normal site archive menus.
-* Pimp out the search box, INCLUDING the ability to specify a post_type when you create a relation field, e.g. for the products referencing a look, I should prime the form so that it only displays look type posts.
+* Pimp out the search box, INCLUDING the ability to specify a post_type when you create a relation field, e.g. for the posts referencing a page, I should prime the form so that it only displays the relevant post-type posts.
 The architecture is there and already can do this, but I was having problems piping that stuff through javascript when fields are created dynamically.
 * Show-hide options for each custom field to cut down on crowding in the custom field manager screen.
 * Permissions on editing custom content types -- lock it down!
 You don't want 2 people editing the same thing at the same time.

 == Upgrade Notice ==

+= 0.8.2 =
+Fixes a couple other glitches: apostrophes in media custom fields, editing content types.
+Resubmitting this to get the updates to show up in WordPress' repository.
+Sorry folks... seems that the WP captain has jumped ship, so I have no working instructions on how to get my updates to percolate down to the users.

+= 0.8.1 =
+Fixing glitch in saving posts and pages.

 = 0.8.0 =
 Initial public release.